 Don’t take the bait if a co-parent tries to create confrontation

 If your co-parent is unwilling to cooperate and seems determined to try to cause legal problems, undermine your authority or impede your relationship with your children, it can become a hostile environment.
 You can be proactive to avoid confrontation.
-For instance, you can insist on corresponding via text to keep in-person interaction to a minimum.

 A parent can protect children’s best interests